mozilla-l10n/documentation/tools/pontoon/adding_new_locale.md

 # Adding a new locale on Pontoon

 ## Verify if the locale is already available
-Access Django's admin interface at `https://pontoon.mozilla.org/a/` (note that this is not the usual admin interface), then click `Locales`.
+Access Django’s admin interface at `https://pontoon.mozilla.org/a/` (note that this is not the usual admin interface), then click `Locales`.
 In the next page search for the locale you want to add (safer to search for the locale code).

 ## Add the new locale
 If the locale you need is not available, click the **ADD LOCALE+** button in the top right corner.
 For this example, let’s consider that the task is to add Amharic (am).